Newly Qualified Teacher (NQT) Registration Process 2021

-Each year the Council offers a priority registration process to newly qualified teachers (NQTs) - the NQT fast track registration.
-Given the current climate with Covid–19 and associated working restrictions, elements of the NQT registration process for 2020 have been modified.
-Registration of 2020 summer graduates remains a priority area for the Council.
+Each year the Council offers a priority registration process to Newly Qualified Teachers (NQTs) - the NQT fast track registration.
+Given the current climate with Covid–19 and associated working restrictions, elements of the NQT registration process for 2021 have been modified.
+Registration of 2021 summer graduates remains a priority area for the Council.
 It is the Council’s intention to communicate with all graduates by email rather than post for this process.

-If you are currently registered with the Teaching Council you do not need to re-apply for vetting for registration purposes.
-Please proceed to step 2.
+If you are already registered with the Teaching Council you do not need to re-apply for vetting for registration purposes.
+Please proceed to Step 2.

 Please follow the guidelines carefully as applications / documents not correctly submitted will cause delays for everyone and cannot be processed.